metix/wutmodbuswrapper/README.md

 #### WUT to Modbus

-For example, if you have a device with a modbus server running on address 192.168.0.10 and a software which has a WUT client, you can start a WutModbusAdapter-Server like this:
+For example, if you have a device with a modbus server running on address 192.168.0.10 and a software which has a WUT client, you can start a new WutModbusAdapter-Server like this:

 `java -jar wutmodbus.jar 80 modbus 192.168.0.10`